 The following words about Chopin are drawn almost entirely from the book Chopin, the Man and His Music, by James Huneker including a useful introduction, footnotes and an index by the musical biographer and historian, Herbert Weinstock.
 This book can be read in its entirety here, by the courtesy of Project Gutenberg.

 I will also discuss some of the musical forms Chopin used and offer musical examples of them, by the courtesy of YouTube and other online video and audio sources.

 Chopin lived a life of internal passions which his music amply displayed.
 The writer Gustave Flaubert urged young writers to lead ascetic lives so that they may be violent in their art (see here for the works of Flaubert, via Project Gutenberg).
 Chopin’s violence was psychic, a travailing and groaning of the spirit; the tragedy was within.
 Chopin was born near Warsaw of a French father and a Polish mother.
 He was found to be infected with tuberculosis at age 16, along with his sister Emilia, who died a year later.
 As a result of the Polish uprising of 1831 against Russia, Chopin went, at age 21 to Munich, Stuttgart and, finally, Paris where he presented a successful concert including his Mazurka in B flat, Opus 7, Number 1.
 He became acquainted with Franz Liszt and befriended Hector Berlioz and Felix Mendelssohn.

 When he was 28 he established a relationship with the Baroness Dudevant, whose formal name was Amandine-Aurore-Lucile Dupin, but we all know her as novelist George Sand.
 Seven years later, their relationship began to deteriorate, and by age 37 he had broken with her.
 He lived alone in Paris for the remainder of his life.

 Mazurkas, according to Chopin’s biographer, James Huneker, are “dances of the soul.”
 Further describing them, he writes: “Coquetries, vanities, fantasies, inclinations, elegies, vague emotions, passions, conquests, struggles upon which the safety or favors of others depend, all meet in this dance.”
-Here is Chopin’s Mazurka No. 44 in C Major, Op.
-67, No. 3.
+Here is Chopin’s Mazurka in B flat minor Op.
+24 No. 4.